 Is the protocol compatible with GLP-1 medications (Ozempic, Mounjaro)?

 Yes.
-In fact, GLP-1 patients benefit significantly.
+In fact, GLP-1 members benefit significantly.
 Elevated cortisol drives muscle loss while on GLP-1; the float tank, PEMF, and infrared sauna preserve lean mass and support metabolic recovery.
 Many Wellness Elite Fitness members using GLP-1 pair the cortisol reset protocol with IV therapy and body composition tracking to maintain muscle while achieving fat loss.

 What if I can only commit to 3 sessions per week instead of 4?